-The loading time of your website is crucial as it directly affects the traffic received on your website.
+The loading time of your website or Shopify speed optimization is crucial as it directly affects the traffic received on your website.
 And, in the case of an eCommerce website, page speed influences the conversions on the store.

 The primary reasons why people prefer online shopping over conventional shopping are convenience and saving time.
 If a website takes forever to load, the essence of online shopping, i.e., saving time, is brutally killed.
 Let’s take an example to clarify it further.